brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 mountains you can climb, this one features stone-cut stairs the whole way up and down, each of them laboriously dragged into place over decades.
 It was cool and quiet.
-The number of other hikers we passed along the way were counted comfortably on one hand.
+The number of other hikers we passed along the way could be counted comfortably on one hand.

 ![Coins at a shrine](/assets/passages/003-kumano-kodo/coins@2x.jpg)